calumrussell/rotala/README.md

 # How do you get data into Alator for backtesting?

-Alator is flexible about the underlying representation of data: at the bottom is just an implementation of a broker that operates on `Quote` structures.
-So all you need to provide the broker is a structure that implements `DataSource` and which can be queried to find `Quote` events (or any kind of broker-related event: for example, dividends).
-You can use ticks, you can use candlesticks, there is no dependency on underlying structure within the default broker implementation (but it is often the case that the strategy you implement will have a dependency on the data structure used i.e. a moving average system contains some assumptions about data frequency).
+Alator is flexible about the underlying representation of data: at the bottom is just an implementation of a broker that operates on types that implement the `Quotable` and `Dividendable` traits.
+So all you need to provide the broker is a structure that implements the traits.You can use ticks, you can use candlesticks, there is no dependency on underlying structure within the default broker implementation (but it is often the case that the strategy you implement will have a dependency on the data structure used i.e. a moving average system contains some assumptions about data frequency).

 In the tests folder, we have provided an implementation of a simple moving average crossover strategy that pulls data directly from Binance.
 To see the system running: fail the test with an assert and pass `RUST_LOG=info` to the command.